Find out how you can help!

 • Join the Google+ community and collaborate on designs!
 (Earn the “e-NABLE Community Designer” and “Designed a 3D printed e-NABLE device” badges!)

 • Participate in our CREATE T.I.M.E.
 Challenges!
-(Earn a “Participant” badge!)
+(Claim a “Participant” badge!)

 • Create video tutorials or written instructions!
-(Earn your “Tutorial Creator” badge!)
+(Claim your “Tutorial Creator” badge!)

 • Greet people in the Google+ Community and help them out as they get started!
-(Earn your “Google+ Greeter” badge!)
+(Claim your “Google+ Greeter” badge!)

 • Display e-NABLE at a booth at an event and share about the Community and potentially meet individuals in need of devices in person!
-(Earn your “Event Participant” badge!)
+(Claim your “Event Participant” badge!)

 • Design fun themed versions of the current devices and share the files so that makers and families can enjoy them!
-(Earn your “Artistic designer” and “Created a themed device” badges!)
+(Claim your “Artistic designer” and “Created a themed device” badges!)

 If you do not have access to a 3D printer but are interested in finding one in your community so that you can help print devices, please visit the 3D Printing Options page for ideas on where you might locate a 3D printer in your area!